getstation/electron-better-web-request/readme.md

 [...]

-// Define a resolver with your own strategy default.webRequest.setConflictResolver('onBeforeSendHeaders', (listenerAppliers) => {
+// ... then define a resolver with your own strategy default.webRequest.setResolver('onBeforeSendHeaders', (listeners) => {
-  // listenerAppliers is an array of objects, each of them being : a listener applied to the web request and a context
+  // "listeners" is an array of objects, each representing a matching listener for the current web request (see below)
   // Use context and results to decide what to execute and how to merge
   // Return your final result

+  // Example : Default resolver implementation (modify the web request only with the last registered listener) const sorted = listeners.sort((a, b) => b.context.order - a.context.order);
+  const last = sorted[0];
+  return last.apply();
 })
 ```
-Check the API details below to see what the array[`listenerAppliers` is made of](), and check the [default resolver implementation]() as example.
+Check the API details below to see what the array[`listeners` is made of]().

 ## API